Heron4gf/hpet/README.md

 You can simply drag & drop the addon jar file in the addons folder, inside the Pet folder

 ### Official addons
-All official addons are free, avaiable on SpigotMc
+All official addons are free, avaiable on SpigotMc<br>

 - [PetItemAddon](https://www.spigotmc.org/resources/pet-item-addon-hpet.95645/)

 ## Placeholders: (requires [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/))
-%pet_name% - get current pet name
+%pet_name% - get current pet name<br>
-%pet_displayname% - get current pet displayname
+%pet_displayname% - get current pet displayname<br>
-%pet_isSelected% - return whether you have a pet or not, true or false
+%pet_isSelected% - return whether you have a pet or not, true or false<br>
-%pet_hasTrail% - return whether you have or not a trail, true or false
+%pet_hasTrail% - return whether you have or not a trail, true or false<br>
-%pet_isGlowing% - return whether the pet is glowing or not, true or false
+%pet_isGlowing% - return whether the pet is glowing or not, true or false<br>
-%pet_level% - return the pet level value
+%pet_level% - return the pet level value<br>

 ## How do I hook into HPET API?